pkutaj/pkutaj.github.io/_posts/2020-02-11-KATA-JS-sum-of-array.md

 ---
 layout: post
-title: KATA > JS > Sum of Array with template literals and proper type-setting
+title: KATA > JavaScript > Sum of Array with template literals and proper type-setting
 ---

 ## the case